Water privatization: England and Wales

-In England and Wales, water tariffs and profits increased substantially after privatization in 1989, but investments also increased and water quality in rivers improved.
+In England and Wales, water tariffs, water company debt, water company dividends and profits increased substantially after privatization in 1989, but investments also increased and water quality in rivers improved.
 Tariffs increased by 46% in inflation-adjusted terms during the first nine years after privatization.
 Operating profits have more than doubled (+142%) in the first eight years.
+From privatisation in 1989 to December 2023, water company debt has increased by £60.3bn, during which time £53bn has been paid out in dividends.
 On the other hand, privatization increased investments: In the six years after privatization the companies invested £17 billion, compared to £9.3 billion in the six years before privatization.
 It also brought about compliance with stringent drinking water standards and led to a higher quality of river water.
 According to data from OFWAT, the economic regulator of water and sewer companies in England and Wales, from the early 1990s until 2010, network pressure has improved substantially, supply interruptions have become less frequent, the responsiveness to complaints has improved and leakage has been reduced.

-In the 1980s the elite largely believed that the state was not building infrastructure for water in a manner that would allow the economy to grow appropriately.
+In the 1980s, the elite largely believed that the state was not building infrastructure for water in a manner that would allow the economy to grow appropriately.
 For this reason, the economic and political powerful spearhead a shift towards making water a privately owned utility.
 Recently, the entire privatized water systems have been undergoing a complete restructuring.
 Small water companies in the UK have also been purchased by multinational companies from the United States, France and Scotland.
 The privately owned companies have been found to have trouble with water quality, environment pollution, sewage management, leakage and logistical errors.